rows/hiring/job descriptions/BE engineer.md

 * Able communicator in English.
 Portuguese is optional but welcome.

 # Nice to have
-* Experienced with Redis, Cassandra and PostgreSQL.
+* Experienced with Redis and PostgreSQL.
 * Knows Kotlin and Python.
 * Knows GraphQL.
 * Experienced with gRPC and protocol buffers.